Skip to content

 tdd_mode false Enable TDD mode: write failing tests before implementation

-max_refine_count 5 Maximum lifetime /ll:refine-issue calls per issue (1–20); enforced by refine-to-ready-issue and directly by check_attempt_budget in recursive-refine before each sub-loop entry
+max_refine_count 5 Maximum lifetime /ll:refine-issue full-rewrite calls per issue (1–20).
+Gap-analysis runs (--gap-analysis) are exempt.
+Enforced by refine-to-ready-issue and directly by check_attempt_budget in recursive-refine before each sub-loop entry

 recursive_refine.max_depth 3 Maximum decomposition depth per subtree for the recursive-refine loop (1–∞, integer); issues at or beyond this depth are skipped with reason depth-cap and recorded in .loops/tmp/recursive-refine-skipped-depth.txt instead of being passed to size-review